Criminal Defense Attorneys

 Unless you have obtained a Concealed Handgun License in Texas, it is illegal for you to carry a weapon, with the exception of a few situations.
 You can carry a weapon to your car or at your home or place you control.
 If you the weapon is in your car it must be out of view.
 In regards to the concealed carry laws, the Texas Penal Code defines as a weapon clubs (such as nightsticks and blackjacks), illegal knives (such as knives with blades more than 5 inches long, Bowie knives, swords and spears), and firearms.
 It is also illegal to carry a weapon in Texas to certain businesses such as schools, polling places, court, and several others.

 A weapons charge in Texas has many facets.
 Whether you were simply carrying the weapon or you used it to commit another crime, if you have been previously convicted, and many other details can determine whether you are facing a misdemeanor or felony and, more importantly whether you are facing jail time or not.
 Because there are many defenses and many opportunities to aggressively defend a weapons charge in Texas, it is very important that you contact our law firm immediately.
 We have been representing people arrested for illegal weapons for more than 25 years and our law firm has attorneys who were trained to prosecute these types of crimes from across the state.
 We know what it takes to defend a Texas weapons charge correctly.

 Award Winning Criminal Defense Attorneys

-Just because you’ve been charged with a theft crime doesn’t mean you’re guilty.
+Just because you’ve been charged with a weapons crime doesn’t mean you’re guilty.
 Call the criminal attorneys at Dunham & Jones today for help.